 All of this means it’s more important than ever to know your rights and be savvy when booking your next trip.
 In this blog we are going to tell you about your Chargeback and Section 75 rights, which in simple terms are the rights you can use to claim money from your debit or credit card provider if a company you bought from refuses to refund you.
-We’ve also included a round up of the most popular travel spending cards alongside the kind of protection they offer.
+We’ve also included a round up of the most popular travel money cards alongside the kind of protection they offer.

 An important thing to remember is prevention is always better than cure.
 To prevent getting into a situation where a retailer is refusing to refund you, ensure you check the T&Cs of any big purchases, book direct with providers and limit your use of cash when abroad so you can use the protection offered by your debit or credit card provider.

 Read this section if…

 You’re trying to get a refund on a purchase you made with your debit card

 You’re trying to get a refund on a purchase you made with your credit card that is valued at under £100

 Chargeback is a consumer protection scheme - managed by your card provider - that is there to protect credit and debit card purchases, allowing cardholders to put in a claim for a refund from the business they bought from in reaction to a number of different eventualities; including if the goods are damaged, are not as described, haven’t been ‘delivered’ or if the merchant has ceased trading.